-The England defender has been impressed with the new signing after the Belgian international inspired the Blues' late comeback against Reading at Stamford Bridge
+Chelsea defender Gary Cahill has heaped praise on new signing Eden Hazard, after the Belgian international inspired the Blues' comeback against Reading at Stamford Bridge.

 The 21-year-old was in imperious form against Wigan at the weekend and continued from where he left off, playing a key part in three of the four goals the Blues scored.

 And Cahill, who felt he was at fault for Reading's opener, singled out the 32 million-pound man after inspiring the comeback.

 "I thought [Hazard] was absolutely fantastic tonight," Cahill told Sky Sports News.